ava-labs/avalanche-docs/docs/learn/avalanche/fuji.md

 ## Additional Considerations

 - Fuji Testnet has its own dedicated block explorer on [Snowtrace](https://testnet.snowtrace.io/).
 - The Public API endpoint for Fuji is not the same as Mainnet.
-More info is avaliable in the [Public API Server](/apis/avalanchego/public-api-server) documentation.
+More info is available in the [Public API Server](/apis/avalanchego/public-api-server) documentation.
 - While Fuji Network is a valuable resource, developers also